dpc10ster/RJafroc/README.md

 # My wiki is at https://github.com/dpc10ster/RJafroc/wiki #

-# A CRAN version of RJafroc is in preparation #
+# A CRAN version of RJafroc has been published #
-Thanks to help from Dr. Peter Phillips, a version of `RJafroc` that should pass CRAN tests is close to completion.
-As usual, the most current version of the software is available right here.
+Thanks to help from Dr. Peter Phillips, version 1.2.0 of `RJafroc` has passed CRAN tests.
+This version is on the `cran` branch.
+The complete (all vignettes and tests) current version of the software is available on the `master` branch.
+The `development` branch is for ongoing work.

 # Those already familiar with installing R packages from GitHub can ignore the following directions #